Find short-term health insurance in Louisiana.

 But if you can’t enroll in an ACA-compliant individual market plan or a plan offered by an employer, a short-term plan is a better option than remaining uninsured.

-When should I consider short-term health insurance in Louisiana?
+When should I consider buying short-term health insurance in Louisiana?

 Excluding coverage for pre-existing conditions can make short-term policies appear more affordable than ACA-compliant policies.
-However, that upfront affordability can quickly be wiped out by out-of-pocket expenses (like monthly premiums and deductibles) or any costs for a healthcare service for an uncovered condition.
+However, that upfront affordability can quickly be wiped out by out-of-pocket expenses (like deductibles and coinsurance) or any costs for a healthcare service for an uncovered condition (which is much more likely to happen with a short-term policy, given their long exclusion lists).
 That said, there may be situations in which it makes sense to use a short-term plan, such as:

 - If you missed open enrollment for ACA-compliant coverage and do not have a qualifying event that would trigger a special enrollment period.